Your Ad Here

 TEMPLECOMBE No 3 JUNCTION

 Signal 17 was located adjacent to the Up Goods line and it controlled trains backing out from the Lower Yard onto the Up Main.
-This signal appears in a diagram (Public Record Office file MT6/1063/2 dated 6-Feb-1902) for the new (second) signal-box opened at Templecombe No 3 Junction in 1902, although it may have existed previously.
-It was taken out of use on 12-Feb-1933 (S&DJR Signal Instruction 328) when the signal-box was closed as part of wider layout alterations in the Templecombe Junction area.
+This signal appears in a S&DJR signal diagram (National Archives file MT6/1063/2 dated 6-February-1902) produced in connection with the new (second) signal-box opened at Templecombe No 3 Junction in 1902, although the signal itself may have existed previously.
+It was taken out of use on 12-February-1933 (S&DJR Signal Instruction 328) when the signal-box was closed as part of various layout alterations in the Templecombe Junction area.

-On 15-Nov-1915 (S&DJR Signal Instruction 253) a new two-doll bracket signal was provided at the exit from the Lower Yard adjacent to trap points 12, probably replacing ground signal 9.
-The left-hand doll carried an ordinary signal arm which controlled movements backing from the Down Goods across points 10 onto the Up Main.
-The right-hand doll was fitted with a "wrong road" arm and this controlled ‘wrong-road’ movements from the Down Goods line back along the Down Main.
-The lever number for this signal is unknown.
-It is believed that this bracket signal survived the initial layout alterations in 1933, but was then taken out of use later on 27-Aug-1933 (S&DJR Signal Instruction 341) when it was replaced by a new bracket signal with two ringed arms to perform the same function.
+Signal 16 On 15-November-1915 (S&DJR Signal Instruction 253) a new two-doll bracket signal was provided at the exit from the Down Goods line adjacent to trap points 12, presumably replacing ground signal 9.
+The left-hand doll carried an ordinary 'stop' arm which controlled movements backing from the Down Goods line across points 10 onto the Up Main.
+The right-hand doll was fitted with a 'wrong road' arm and this controlled 'wrong-road' movements from the Down Goods line back along the Down Main; it is believed that lever 16 was brought into use then to work that signal.
+This bracket signal survived the initial layout alterations in 1933, but was taken out of use later that year on 27th August (S&DJR Signal Instruction 341) when it was replaced by a new bracket signal with two ringed arms to perform the same function.

-Introduction Signal Register Midford Evercreech Jcn Templecombe Jcn
+Introduction Signal Register Midford Evercreech Junction Templecombe Junction